softlang/s2s/README.md

 The [tutorial](docs/README.md), with additional examples and an intuitive description of the underlying method.

 The full paper: Philipp Seifer, Daniel Hernández, Ralf Lämmel, and Steffen Staab.
+2024.
 From Shapes to Shapes: Inferring SHACL Shapes for Results of SPARQL CONSTRUCT Queries.
-Proceedings of the ACM Web Conference 2024.
+In Proceedings of the ACM Web Conference 2024 (WWW ’24).
 ACM.
-DOI/URL (TBD).
+[10.1145/3589334.3645550](https://doi.org/10.1145/3589334.3645550).

 ```BibTeX
 @inproceedings{SeiferHLS24,